sharp-rmf/fleet-adapter-tutorial/README.md

-# RMF Schedule ROS2 Node
+# RMF Schedule ROS2 Node ( Currently doing work, might break stuff )
 `git clone --recursive git@github.com:cnboonhan94/fleet-adapter-tutorial.git -b 04-schedule-node`

 This chapter introduces the ROS2 RMF Schedule Node.
 This is an implementation of the RMF Schedule as described in [03-rmf-core-overview](https://github.com/cnboonhan94/fleet-adapter-tutorial/tree/03-rmf-core-overview).
 For this chapter, the Schedule will be empty.
 Following this, a fleet adapter ( implemented uniquely for each individual fleet ) will use the Schedule to determine feasible trajectories.
 It will then instruct the **fleet manager** on the high level path to take, and update the **Schedule** through ROS2 *service calls*.